11ty/eleventy-plugin-webc/README.md

 There are a few different ways to use WebC in Eleventy:

 1. Add a new `.webc` file to your Eleventy input directory
-2. Use the [Render plugin](https://www.11ty.dev/docs/plugins/render/) in an existing template
+1. Use the [Render plugin](https://www.11ty.dev/docs/plugins/render/) in an existing template
+1. Preprocess all HTML input as WebC
-3. Use the WebC Eleventy transform to process all of the HTML files in your project
+1. Use the WebC Eleventy transform to process all of the HTML output (disabled by default)

 #### Add New `.webc` files